jrandj/redhat/README.md

 1. Configure disk compression

-    * The Virtual Data Optimiser (VDO) provides data reduction in the form of deduplication, compression, adn thin provisioning.
+    * The Virtual Data Optimiser (VDO) provides data reduction in the form of deduplication, compression, and thin provisioning.

     * To install vdo:
         ```shell